 Women and heart disease

-Heart disease and heart attacks are often associated with middle aged or older men.
-However, women are just as affected.
+Heart disease and heart attacks are often associated with older men, but women are just as affected.
 It is important to be aware of the unique warning signs and risks that women experience.

 Peripheral artery disease

-Peripheral artery disease (PAD), also known as peripheral vascular disease, is a type of cardiovascular disease in which the narrowing of arteries results in reduced blood flow to a body part outside of the heart or brain.
+Peripheral artery disease (PAD) is a type of cardiovascular disease in which the narrowing of arteries results in reduced blood flow to a body part outside of the heart or brain.

-Atrial fibrillation (AF) is a condition where the heart beats irregularly or rapidly.
+Atrial fibrillation (AF) is a type of abnormal heart rhythm where the heart beats irregularly – it may be rapid or slow.

 Excessive alcohol intake over the long-term is linked to cardiovascular disease as well as other risk factors like high blood pressure.